 The Australian Communications Consumer Action Network (ACCAN) is Australia’s peak communications consumer organisation representing individuals, small businesses and not-for-profit groups as consumers of communications products and services.

 Communications Alliance was formed to provide a unified voice for the Australian communications industry and to lead it into the next generation of converging networks, technologies and services.
-They offer a forum for the industry to make coherent and constructive contributions to policy development and debate.
+They offer a forum for the industry to make coherent and constructive contributions to policy development and debate, and oversee the development of industry codes of practice.